shannonlindsay/Data-AI-Dev/Instructions/labs/create-a-composite-model.md

 ### Set up Power BI Desktop

-In this task, you will open a pre-developed Power BI Desktop solution.
+In this task, you will open a pre-developed Power BI template file.

 1. To open File Explorer, on the taskbar, select the **File Explorer** shortcut.